vishaal010/SchoolProject/README.md

 # SchoolProject
- Complete CRUD in Laravel met extra Features <br>
+ Complete CRUD in Laravel with extra features <br>
  Cijfer 8.8